chrished/intro_prog_py/class1/PITCHME.md

 Go to [Automate the Boring Stuff](https://automatetheboringstuff.com) and try the exercises in Chapter 1-5

-we did not talk about functions yet, so you maybe want to skip it
+we did not talk about functions yet, so feel free to skip them